 So, how do we really decide?
 What are the relevant and key factors to consider?
-The decision has a significant impact on the overall objective you want to achieve in addition to having an impact on the budget, go-to-market (timelines and effectiveness), and the eventual success of the initiative.
+The decision has a significant impact on the overall objective you want to achieve in addition to having an impact on the budget, go-to-market (timelines and effectiveness), and the eventual success of the initiative, to be able to produce money online, using different strategies like the use of digital coins from this DCForecasts news online.
 Arguably any approach could be short or long term.
 Thus, it doesn’t have a very permanent impact and can be changed later on, as the factors vary.

 Let us look at the key factors to decide.
 Most of these factors are based on my own interactions with the people I meet, our current customers, and from the impressive array of projects my team delivers for our customers.

 To note: The below information is more of a guideline.
 In the real world, there is no definitive formula and eventually it also depends on the attitude and mindset of the organization to choose either of the approaches.

 1. Target devices

 This is perhaps the most important and decisive factor to consider.
 If you are targeting only a small set of specific devices, say desktops and tablets (only iPads) or a slightly larger set of specific devices, say desktops, iPads and iPhones; using the tools may be a good option given the fixed devices and screen sizes.